 The homestead exemption gives a reduction to qualified applicants in their homes’ taxable value of $25,000.
-Applying for the homestead exemption can be submitted any time at any year, but it must submit by March 1 of the year when the benefit will be applied.
+Applying for the homestead exemption can submit any time at any year.
+But it must submit by March 1 of the year when the benefit will be applied.

 Thereof, the percentage of the ownership interest is less than 100%.
-The homestead exemption is the only allowed for any individual or family unit.
+The homestead exemption allows any individual or family unit.
 Applicants must qualify on or before January 1 and must apply with the property appraiser on or before March 1 of the year as it is when the benefit will be used.

 Required Documents for all applicants: